The admissions process is part of the Solihull local authority co-ordinated scheme.

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.

-An application should be made via the local authority by completing the in-year admissions application form which is available from
+An application should be made via the local authority by completing the in-year admissions application form which is available here In-year applications

 Supplementary Information Forms must be returned directly to the school either by post or to the email address above.
 If a Supplementary Information Form is not submitted directly to the school this may affect the priority given to the application and could affect the likelihood of your child being offered a place.